 Pronounced POH-kay and meaning “to slice or cut”, tuna poke is the Hawaiian version of tuna tar-tar.

 You can find poke everywhere across the Hawaiian islands, literally.
 From to-go style convenience stores to high end restaurants, it is prepared daily, readily available, and completely delicious.

 Poke is very versatile, as it can be made with any variety of sashimi grade fish or cooked seafood… think salmon, scallops, octopus, oysters, etc.

 Traditionally, poke is served as you would like it, with numerous options for toppings.
 I made mine with tuna have included a small list of various topping options, but use your imagination.

 You can make this poke with whatever seafood is your favorite and top it with whatever your heart desires!

 I also served these two separate ways, as a single wonton with poke topping, and as a stack with two wontons and double servings of poke.
 I preferred the double stack, because ‘hellllooo!’ more crispy chips, more tuna poke and more toppings equals more deliciousness at once in my belly!
 But, serve them as you see fit. 🙂

-I almost forgot to mention the mango coulis!
+I almost forgot to mention these tuna poke wontons are served with a mango coulis!